SourcePot/BankHolidays/README.md

 `$bankHolidaysUK = $uk->getBankHolidays();`

-$bankHolidaysUK will then contain an associative array with the bank holidays of the past, current and next year:
+$bankHolidaysUK will then return an associative array with the bank holidays of the past, current and next year:

 ![Web page screenshot](./assets/uk-sample-result.png)